Central New York Groups and Organizations

 Oswego State Pagan Association is an organization that was formed in response to the Pagan spiritual needs on campus.
 The goals of the club are to create a judgment free-zone and to provide an academic and research based community.
 Contact us at firstname.lastname@example.org.

 The RavenMyst Circle was born at Yule 2001 and follows the path of traditional Wicca.
-There are six covens in the Tradition in three different states; three of them in Central New York.
+There are fourteen covens in the Tradition in four different states; eight of them in Central New York.
 We recognize that every Witch is equal in the eyes of our Gods.
 We see the Gods both as real individuals and as parts of a greater whole.
 We celebrate the Wheel of the Year and the Esbats.
-RavenMyst is a 5-tier tradition consisting of Dedicant, First Degree, Second Degree, Third Degree and Elder levels.
+RavenMyst is a 4-tier tradition consisting of Dedicant, First Degree, Second Degree and Third Degree.
+The honor of Elder status level is conferred to those leaders within the Trad who have gone above and beyond in service to RavenMyst Circle Tradition.
 All members enter at the Dedicant level; and all covens share curriculum, circle casts, quarter calls, totems, Dedication and Elevation rituals.
 Each coven is autonomous, under the direction of their High Priestess and/or High Priest.
 For more information please contact the High Priestesses of the covens located in New York.

 Coven of the Redtail Hawk is officiated by LadyHawke the Mythmaker and is closed to new members.

-Coven of the Night Owl in Lansing is officiated by Lady Thia and Lord Kaseekaa at firstname.lastname@example.org.
+Coven of the Night Owl in Lansing is officiated by Lady Thia and Lord Kaseekaa.
+They are also closed to new members.

 Reclaiming the Radiant Wild

-Reclaiming the Radiant Wild is a circle in the Reclaiming Tradition of Witchcraft practicing in Syracuse, New York.
-Reclaiming is an international community and tradition of feminist Witchcraft, weaving together ecstatic community ritual and social justice activism.
-Reclaiming the Radiant Wild was formed by members of the Vermont Witch Camp community and includes individuals who have also practiced within Dianic, Gardnerian, and Druidic traditions.
-Our group is circular in power and open to all genders.
-We take turns facilitating and making decisions with a consensus process.
-Every year we open up to new members.
-We would love to welcome experienced and beginning practitioners to join us in creating magical space.
+The Reclaiming Tradition of Witchcraft is an international community and tradition of feminist Witchcraft, weaving together ecstatic community ritual and social justice activism.
+Reclaiming the Radiant Wild was formed by members of the Vermont Witch Camp community living in Syracuse, NY.
+Reclaiming is circular in power and open to all genders.
+We take turns facilitating and make decisions using consensus process.

 Our goal is to provide a place in the Rochester, NY/Genesee Valley Region where a pagan/druidic community can develop that offers nurturing fellowship, open ritual, and the opportunity to grow as pagans.
 Even though our focus is on Celtic and Norse paths especially in the context of Ár nDraíocht Féin, we welcome pagans, seekers and friends from all paths.